NERSC/newt-meteor/README.md

     {{> newtAccountButtons }}

-If you need to make a NEWT api call, do the follwing:
+If you need to make a NEWT api call, do the following:

     var response = newt_call(newt_endpoint_url, newt_session_id);